top of page

 DHEA can also be too high, usually when cortisol is also elevated.
 High DHEA comes from stress, alcohol, insulin resistance, and PCOS.
 Both high DHEA and cortisol give you energy and can lead to insomnia.

-If you want a completely customized approach to fixing your sleep once and for all, we’re here for you.
+Ready to get started?
 Schedule a free consultation to learn how we can find exactly what’s causing your insomnia so you can get the sleep you need to wake up feeling rested and full of energy.